Logistics Solution Guide: Finding Providers in Mexico

 01 | Wide-ranging services

-You likely have widespread and streamlined distribution processes in the United States.
-Your Mexico provider should act as an extension of your U.S. team, infusing your operations in Mexico with the same shipping capabilities.
+Your business likely has widespread and streamlined distribution processes in the United States.
+Your Mexico logistics partner should act as an extension of your U.S. team, setting up your operations in Mexico with the same shipping capabilities.

-This team should support a full breadth of services, including ocean, air, trucking and warehouse management, along with specialized transit, like hand carry, charters and home delivery.
+This team should support a full breadth of services, including sea, air, road and warehouse management, along with specialized transit offerings, like data center expertise, hand carry services, charters and home delivery.

 02 | Mexico presence and expertise

 A strong geographic presence in Mexico will help an experienced team provide valuable insights.
-Ensure that you can trust your partner to navigate Mexico distribution systems, importing and exporting regulations, cultural differences and more.
+Ensure that you can trust your freight forwarding partner to navigate Mexico distribution systems, import and export regulations, cultural differences and more.
 In the logistics industry, firsthand distribution knowledge sets companies apart.

 03 | Additional support

-Growing operations in any new location is difficult — and the challenges only escalate in a different country.
+Growing operations in any new location is difficult — and the challenges multiply in a different country.
 Ensuring your Mexico shipping partner has comprehensive customer service and operational support helps ease this transition.

 Logistics providers with offerings like in-depth consulting, customs brokerage and continuous shipment visibility can ease the burden on your organization.
-Selecting a transparent forwarder with excellent customer communication is the first step toward successful shipments, ongoing growth and a great business relationship.
+Selecting a transparent forwarder known for proactive communication is the first step toward successful shipments, ongoing growth and a great business relationship.

 Important logistics considerations in Mexico